-- Use a steamer only for what it is designed to do.
+- Use the steamer only for what it is designed to do—cleaning.

 - Always wear shoes when operating any kind of electrical steaming device.

-- Use only on surfaces that are sealed and can take high heat and moisture.
+- Use a portable steamer only on surfaces and materials that are sealed and can take high heat and moisture.

 - Be aware of temperature variations that could cause glass or porcelain to break.
-Example: Do not steam clean a glass window pane on a very cold day.
+For example, do not steam-clean a glass window pane on a very cold day.

-- Ensure that accompanying tools are properly and securely attached.
+- Ensure that accessory tools are properly and securely attached.

-- Steam continues to exhaust from a steamer for several seconds after the trigger is released; use care to not direct steam at plants or other items that cannot take moisture or heat.
+- Remember that steam continues to exhaust from a steamer for several seconds after the trigger is released—be careful not to direct steam at plants or other items that cannot take moisture or heat.

 - When using tool pockets or cloth covers with a steam cleaner, remove them after use and wash/dry as per manufacturer recommendations.
 Never store damp cloths.

 - Unplug a steamer before refilling with water and before changing attachments.